conan-io/conan-center-index/docs/adding_packages/build_and_package.md

 * CMake config files must be removed.
 They will be generated for consumers by `CMakeDeps` generator (or legacy `cmake_find_package`/`cmake_find_package_multi` generators).

 * pkg-config files must be removed.
-They will be generated for consumers by `PkgConfigDeps` generators (or legacy `pkg_config` generator).
+They will be generated for consumers by `PkgConfigDeps` generator (or legacy `pkg_config` generator).

 * On *nix systems, executables and shared libraries should have empty `RPATH`/`RUNPATH`/`LC_RPATH`.
 Though, a relative path pointing inside package itself is allowed.